Plug-up/daplug-c/README.md

+## C Daplug API 1.2 ##

+C Daplug API is a high level library for communication with Daplug dongles.
+It maps the Daplug dongle specification in an user friendly format.

 Daplug API source files are in the "src" directory.

 The "main.c" file in the "test" directory contains test functions for understanding how the C Daplug API works.